pgstef/pgstef.github.io/_posts/2018-02-09-paf_cluster_management.md

 # pcs resource disable pgsql-ha
 ```

-Then, stop the cluster on all nodes (one by one or at once):
+Then, stop the cluster on all nodes (one by one or all at once):

 ```bash
 # pcs cluster stop --all